 The listening test will probably have a combinatorial design so that each listener hears entries from each team.
 Subjects will evaluate the samples on 4-5 perceptual sliders:

-- The other scales will be used to rate aspects of the audio quality such as clarity.
+- The other scales will be used to rate aspects of the audio quality.
+We have been working with a sensory panel to develop these, and the current short-list for the scales as of March 2023 is: Clarity, Harshness, Distortion, Frequency Balance and Spaciousness.
 This data will be used to produce an improved objective measure for audio quality for future challenges.

 There will be approximately 50 members on the panel, and each listener will provide scores for every system, using a subset of the total music samples.
 Should a listener drop out from the panel, we will endeavour to replace them with someone with a similar hearing loss, but should that prove impractical we will reduce the size of the panel.

 The number of samples listened to will depend on the total number of systems, but the maximum listening time will be approximately 5 hours per panel member.

 Listeners will hear samples that have been processed for their audiogram only, or if we do not have audiograms for all listeners, then they will hear samples processed for an audiogram of the same type.

 - ICRA standard noises, https://icra-audiology.org/Repository/icra-noise.
 We used track #1.